 Struggling to conceive when it seems as though everyone around you is getting pregnant with ease can be really tough.
-Here, Lianne Kidger, Lead Specialist Fertility Nurse in Essex, offers her tips to boost fertility.
+Here, Laura Carter-Penman, lead fertility nurse at Bourn Hall, offers her tips to boost fertility.

 At Bourn Hall we help people at every stage of their fertility journey and advise how they might be able to boost their own fertility, as well as find out about the more common reasons for infertility such as low sperm count, failure to release eggs (ovulate) regularly, fibroids and endometriosis and how to treat them.